-Seventy-five percent (75%) of the equity awards granted to Messrs.
-Lauer and Shaughnessy and 50% of the equity awards granted to all other Named Executive Officers are tied to achieving certain levels of stock price performance over the four-year period following the grant date (i.e., March 2015 to March 2019).
-The goal of these performance awards was to align the interest of our Named Executive Officers with those of our stockholders and to incentivize them to increase the value of the business in a manner that would drive an increase in our stock price.
-An executive officer will become eligible to vest in this performance-based restricted stock unit if in any 30-day calendar period our average stock price trades at the following price thresholds:
+50% of the equity awards granted to these Named Executive Officers are tied to achieving certain levels of stock price performance over the four-year period following the grant date.
+The goal of these performance awards is to align the interest of our Named Executive Officers with those of our stockholders and to incentivize them to increase the value of the business in a manner that would drive an increase in our stock price.
+The Named Executive Officer will become eligible to vest in this performance-based restricted stock unit if in any 30-day calendar period our average stock price trades at the following price thresholds:

 Price Threshold Percentage of Award Eligible to Vest

-\$15.00 25%
+\$16.00 25%

 \$20.00 25%

-\$22.50 25%
+\$24.00 25%

-\$25.00 25%
+\$28.00 25%